-Some of these labels (1-25 above) have specific meanings used only among the most zealous Dukh-i-zhizniki, while the meaning and use of other terms has been forgotten in their oral tradition.
-For one example, #6.
-Ierusalem and #25.
-Zion are opposites.
-Some diaspora Dukh-i-zhizniki in Los Angeles define Zion as those "saved" by the prophesy of Klubnikin because they migrated to California from 1904 to 1912, in contrast with Ierusalem, the 99% who stayed in Russia.
+Some of these labels (1-28 above) have specific meanings used only among the most zealous Dukh-i-zhizniki, while the meaning and use of other terms has been forgotten or obscured in their oral tradition.
+For one example, #6 (Ierusalem) and #28 (Zion) are opposites.
+Some diaspora Dukh-i-zhizniki in Los Angeles define Zion as those "saved" by the prophesy of E.G. Klubnikin because they migrated to California from 1904 to 1912 (before the Revolution), in contrast with Ierusalem, the 99% who stayed in Russia.
 In contrast, many Maksimisty in Russia believe that those who left for America abandoned "their" Holy Land near Mount Ararat.
-In short, each conflicting faith believes they are "saved" in their own way.
+In short, each conflicting faith believes they are "saved" and/or "chosen" in their own way in their own territory.

 Discrimination of American Holy Jumpers

-Many wanted to return home where they had freedom from mandatory education, freedom to arrange marriages, freedom from registered marriages, freedom to sing loud and jump all night, and clusters of rural villages of relatives with whom they lived for generations near Mt.
+Many wanted to return home where they had freedom from mandatory education, freedom to arrange marriages, freedom from registered marriages, freedom to sing loud and jump all night, and clusters of rural villages of relatives with whom they dressed as Russian peasants and many lived for generations near Mt.
 Ararat praying for their Apocalypse.
 Most important for Maksimisty was their prophesy to join both their leader M.G.
 Rudomyotkin (Ðóäîì¸òêèí) and Jesus Christ on Mt.
 Ararat or to be buried nearby.

 Was it Bezayeff who prophesied to burn all photographs?
 My grandmother Sasha Shubin reported watching people in the Flats dump boxes of family photos into incinerators, in many backyards.
 She disobeyed and kept her photos hidden for decades.
-Many of the behaviors of Bezayeff, as reported by Berokoff and the press, appear similar to symptoms of a brain disorder.
+A frenzy burning of histories and diaries also occurred among the zealous German Jumpers (Heufers) in Tavria.
+(Citation) Many of the behaviors of Bezayeff, as reported by Berokoff and the press, appear similar to symptoms of a brain disorder.

 3. “Brotherhood of Spiritual Christians” in 1902, 1904, 1907